Matt Watson joins Chicago Sun-Times as chief digital strategist

 Watson, 38, is among several hires to be announced in the coming days and weeks as the Sun-Times newsroom is reorganized to better serve readers both online and in print, Eisendrath said.

 “Digital platforms are emerging and evolving at a faster pace than ever before,” Watson said.
-“My job will be use the excellent journalism we already have at the Sun-Times and Reader and help it reach new audiences not only in Chicago, but around the country.”
+“My job will be to use the excellent journalism we already have at the Sun-Times and Reader and help it reach new audiences not only in Chicago, but around the country.”

 A University of Michigan graduate, Watson worked for more than two years at AOL as national NBA editor.
 He also is founder of Detroit Bad Boys, a Detroit Pistons basketball blog eventually purchased by SB Nation.
 He has relocated to Chicago from Washington, D.C., and is beginning his duties at the Sun-Times this week.